shubh81139/Sql_retail_sales/README.md

 WHERE rank = 1
 ```

-8. **Write a SQL query to find the top 5 customers based on the highest total sales **:
+8.** Write a SQL query to find the top 5 customers based on the highest total sales **:
 ```sql
 SELECT
     customer_id,